sleeplessinc/forker/README.md

 ## Why?

-Note:

 There is already a project package called node-http-proxy which similar things.
 I wasn't (or didn't want to be) aware of it though, so I just rolled my own.
 Mine is very simple and featureless by comparison, but I like to think it's much more efficient and simpler to setup and use.

 I wrote this because I have a Linux server that hosts many legacy virtual hosts using Apache and PHP.